Danielle Bryant waits for updates, and a change in the weather, outside her workplace in Santa Rosa on Oct. 28, 2019. (Lesley McClurg/KQED Science)

 As we drive down her old street in the Coffey Park neighborhood we pass the skeleton of a burnt-out car, still parked in a pile of ash.

 Bryant pulls up to an empty lot overgrown with weeds, and gets out of the car.
 We carefully tread through some weeds and knee high bushes.
 "See this outline, this box?
 That was it.
 That was our home."
-Bryant crouches down and puts her head in her hands.
+Bryant crouches and puts her head in her hands.

 Triggered memories can still feel overwhelming, but her neighborhood is also coming back to life.
 Next door, a crane drops a pile of plywood beams, and construction crews are framing new homes.
 All over the ground, green sprouts are pushing through the blackened decay.

-Even as wildfires rage within an hour of Santa Rosa, Bryant is excited at the prospect of rebuilding the house in the old neighborhood, and moving back -- she hopes within about year.
+Even as wildfires rage within an hour of Santa Rosa, Bryant is excited at the prospect of rebuilding the house in the old neighborhood, and moving back -- she hopes within about a year.

 "It is going back to the place of trauma," Bryant admits.
 "But it's also going back to our home."